 When talking about media bias, most of us automatically think of one word: politics.
 Political beliefs of a news outlet and its readers are a huge part of why editors and journalists pick the stories that they do, but it’s also a big part of how they cover stories – and it’s important that readers are aware of this, especially young readers getting to grips with news reporting for the first time.

-Here in the UK, most newspapers can be classed as left-wing or right-wing, which means that generally they will either back parties like Labour or the Conservatives.
+Here in the UK, most newspapers can be classed as left-wing or right-wing, which means that generally they will either back parties like Labour and the Liberal Democrats or the Conservatives.
+Left leaning newspapers such as The Guardian or The Daily Mirror are likely to report stories differently from right wing papers such as The Telegraph or The Sun.
 Some major newspapers are more guilty of political bias than others – it’s been that way for decades and decades.

-However, some, such as First News, The Herald and the i newspaper, don’t associate themselves with any party and prefer to stay independent.
-In fact, we’ve had about an equal number of letters and emails accusing us of being “too left-wing” or “too right-wing”, so hopefully that means we’re doing a good job of avoiding political bias, reporting all-round unbiased news (as best we can) and letting your pupils make up their own minds week after week.
+However, some, such as First News, The Herald and the i newspaper are independent newspapers that don’t associate themselves with any party.
+In fact, we’ve had about an equal number of letters and emails accusing us of being “too left-wing” or “too right-wing”, so hopefully that means we’re doing a good job of avoiding political bias, reporting all-round unbiased news (as best we can) and letting people make up their own minds week after week.

-Some papers have been accused of showing bias because it is in their owners’ interests.
+Some papers have been accused of showing political bias because it is in their owners’ interests.

 When you then contemplate how this might affect the selection and style of news reporting in any given publication, it’s rather eye-opening.

-But here’s the bottom-line: it’s surprisingly difficult to write a newspaper while staying completely independent and without some form of bias.
+But here’s the bottom-line: it’s surprisingly difficult to avoid bias in newspapers altogether and write a newspaper while staying completely independent.
 Just choosing which stories to write about or what details to leave out displays a certain kind of bias, so many think that journalism is about managing biases instead.

 For instance, at First News we have always been clear that climate change is real and man-made.
 But even though the scientific evidence is overwhelming, certain sections of the media (especially in the US) still present it as a debate that, even in 2019, isn’t yet settled.